|Guide||♦||107 Triplogs||0 Topics|

 This could be a better way

-Wasson Peak is without a doubt, the best known in the Tucson Mountains.
-It’s funny to me that there are so many approaches to this peak, but only on description to which everyone has logged their varying adventures.
-Today, I’ll do my part and write a description for the way I go.
-It seems that most people make a 30 minute drive over 15, slow-n-go miles to the side of the mountain opposite Tucson.
-I too thought that this was how it was done until my sister clued me into the El Camino Del Cerro Trailhead, located at the west end of El Camino Del Cerro.
-From this trailhead, it’s a whopping 6 mile hike to the Desert Museum, from which so many tend to launch for this summit.
-In my case, it’s a difference of a 30 minute drive versus 9 minutes.
+Wasson Peak is, without a doubt, the best known in the Tucson Mountains.
+It’s funny that there are so many approaches to this peak, but only one guide to which everyone has logged their varying adventures.
+Today, I’ll do my part and write a guide for the way I go.
+It seems that most people make a 30-minute drive over 15, slow-n-go miles to the side of the mountain opposite Tucson.
+I, too, thought that this was how it was done until my sister clued me in about the El Camino Del Cerro Trailhead, located at the west end of El Camino Del Cerro.
+From this trailhead, it’s a whopping 6-mile hike to the Desert Museum, from which so many tend to launch for this summit.
+In my case, it’s a difference of a 30-minute drive versus 9 minutes.
 When picking your trailhead, this may make the difference.

 From the parking lot, head due west for 0.2-miles, where you’ll come to the trail register.
 Your trail, the Sweetwater, breaks south, carrying you gently back and forth, up and down (though primarily up) through the Tucson Foothills.
 The first 1-1/2 miles are real beginner type miles, but whoever laid out the trail decided to kick it up a bit here with a little steeper grade for the next 1-1/2 miles.
 Soon enough, you’ll come to a level spot, several hundred feet long, where three trails intersect.
 These are signed, but so that you know, take the rightmost trail.